xTheFreeZe/wiki.marwin/The-V-language-now-compiles-itself-in-0.09-seconds.md

 ./v2 -o v3 v.v # make sure that V can still build itself
 ```

 My desktop is pretty fast, let's try a slower machine.
-On a 5 year old laptop with a mobile CPU I'm getting 0.31 seconds, which is still very fast.
+On a 5 year old laptop with a mobile CPU, I'm getting 0.31 seconds, which is still very fast.

 This was achieved by several optimizations, like caching the `builtin` module and direct machine code generation via tcc.